WJXX: Duopoly with WTLV

 On November 15, 1999, the FCC legalized television station duopolies—the common ownership of two stations in one market.
 The next day, November 16, the Gannett Company, owner of WTLV, announced it would purchase WJXX from Allbritton.
 The deal was initiated after Allbritton approached Gannett about a possible sale.
 The new duopoly rules barred cross-ownership of two of the top four television stations in the same market, a restriction that typically prevented Big Four network affiliates from coming under common ownership.
-However, WJXX's fifth-place finish in total-day ratings allowed the deal.
+However, WJXX's fifth-place finish in total-day ratings, somewhat lower than most ABC affiliates, allowed the deal to go forward.

-The news came as a surprise to employees, who counted on Allbritton's commitment to building itself up in Jacksonville despite low ratings.
+The news came as a surprise to channel 25's employees, who believed Allbritton was committed to building itself up in Jacksonville despite low ratings.
 It became apparent within a month that WTLV's recently expanded facilities and newsroom would form the core of the combined operation and that most of the combined operation's staffers would be WTLV holdovers.
-Staffers started to leave WJXX in numbers sufficient enough that WJXX's general manager, Lewis Robertson, warned that employees from other Allbritton stations might have to be seconded to Jacksonville to maintain station operations in the interim until Gannett took control.
+Staffers started to leave WJXX in sufficient numbers that WJXX's general manager, Lewis Robertson, warned that employees from other Allbritton stations might have to be seconded to Jacksonville to maintain station operations in the interim until Gannett took control.

 The FCC approved the purchase on March 16, 2000.
 Gannett took control the next morning, and about 36 WJXX employees—including 13 in news—joined the new combined WTLV operation, which immediately began simulcasting newscasts on both stations before relaunching on April 27 under the umbrella brand of First Coast News.
 Newscasts continued to be broadcast at the same time on each station, including the WJXX 7 p.m. newscast.
-WBSG-TV was not included, and Allbritton converted it to programming from the Pax network; its owner, Paxson Communications Corporation, then purchased WBSG-TV, which is now WPXC-TV.